 Gunfire at NJ football game wounds 1; shooter sought

 CAMDEN, N.J.
-(AP) — Gunfire at a football game in New Jersey wounded one person over the weekend, authorities said.
+(AP) — Gunfire at a football game in New Jersey wounded one man over the weekend, authorities said.

 Police are searching for the person or persons who fired shots into the crowd.
 Anyone with information is asked to call investigators.